Curriculum: Music

 The Implementation of our Music Curriculum

-The lessons are delivered by a Music Specialist working in most classes alongside the class teacher- every Wednesday and Friday (50 mins every week).
-The school also uses the “Charanga Musical school” online lessons with the support of the Lancashire Music service.
+The lessons are delivered by a Music Specialist, Miss Ruth Mallinson working in most classes alongside the class teacher- every Wednesday and Friday.
+Children in Reception and Year 1 have a ½ hour class music lesson and a ½ hour joint music lesson.
+Children in Years 1-6 have 1 hour lesson per week.
+The curriculum has been designed by Miss Mallinson and is supported by the “Charanga Musical school” online lessons with the support of the Lancashire Music service.

 Digital music units are also taught in Years 2 and 6 (purple Mash and Garage Band).
 The development and application of musicianship –understanding pulse, beat, rhythm, pitch is continual and embedded.